et-loader

 Step 3: Cleaning

-Empty, rinse, and reinsert.
-Between cycles, boil your silicone menstrual cup or use a sterilizer.
-Simple, safe, and fuss-free.
+Simply empty your cup, then rinse with water, and reinsert.
+That’s it, and you’re ready to go.
+Between cycles, boil your silicone menstrual cup or use a steriliser.

-Feather soft, silicone period cup that feels like wearing nothing FDA approved, leak-proof, odorless.
-Feather soft, medical grade silicone that feels like wearing nothing.
-Trusted by thousands of menstruators nationwide.
-Leak-proof design the flexible rim forms a vacuum seal, giving you up to 12 hours of hassle free protection.
-Highly tested & biocompatible Passed SVHC-REACH, vaginal irritation, skin sensitization, cytotoxicity one of India’s first to do so.
-Reusable for up to 5 years India’s most rigorously tested menstrual cup Patented, in-house design crafted under tight quality checks for maximum safety and durability.
-Ultra ergonomic shape and textured stem for easy handling and insertion/removal.
+Feather-soft, silicone period cup that feels like wearing nothing.
+Why You’ll Love It FDA-approved, leak-proof, and odourless, so you can move freely without second thoughts.
+These cups are made to move with you.
+It’s feather-soft and made of medical-grade silicone that feels like you’re wearing nothing at all.
+Trusted by thousands of menstruators across India for comfort and reliability.
+12-hour leak protection: the flexible rim forms a secure vacuum seal, keeping you worry-free all day (or night).
+Highly tested & biocompatible, this cup has passed rigorous tests for skin sensitivity, vaginal irritation, and cytotoxicity under SVHC-REACH standards, making it one of India’s first cups to achieve this level of certification.
+Reusable for up to 5 years.
+India’s most rigorously tested menstrual cup Patented, in-house design crafted under tight quality checks for maximum safety and durability.
+Ultra-ergonomic shape and textured stem for easy handling and insertion/removal.
 Economical & environmentally kind.

 Advantages of Sanitary Cups